 “Billing Determinant” means the measurement of a product or service to which a particular rate will be applied to define a particular charge or credit that BPA will bill to a customer, as established and defined in this PRDM.

-“Block or Block Product” means a planned amount of Firm Requirements Power sold to a customer to meet a portion of its regional consumer load pursuant to BPA’s power product defined in the Block purchase obligation and Slice/Block purchase obligation under the CHWM Contracts, including but not limited to stand-alone Block, shaped Block, Block with shaping capacity, and the Block portion of Slice/Block in this PRDM, unless specified otherwise.
+“Block” or “Block Product” means a planned amount of Firm Requirements Power sold to a customer to meet a portion of its regional consumer load pursuant to BPA’s power product defined in the Block purchase obligation and Slice/Block purchase obligation under the CHWM Contracts, including but not limited to stand-alone Block, shaped Block, Block with shaping capacity, and the Block portion of Slice/Block in this PRDM, unless specified otherwise.

+“Block Customer” means a customer purchasing the Block Product.

 “Bonneville Fund” means a continuing appropriation established by 16 U.S.C. § 838i(a) that is available to meet all of BPA’s cash obligations.
 BPA’s cash from all sources are deposited in and all BPA expenditures are made from a financial account held within the U.S. Treasury.

-Business Day(s): every Monday through Friday, except federal holidays.
+“Business Day(s)” means every Monday through Friday, except federal holidays.

 “Contract High Water Mark” or “CHWM” means the amount of Firm Requirements Power (expressed in annual Average Megawatts) that a customer is eligible to access at Tier 1 Rates.
 The amount of Firm Requirements Power a customer purchases at Tier 1 Rates is limited to the lesser of its CHWM or its Net Requirement.